wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- cars.sort(reverse=True)
 		- -
 		- -
-		- To maintain the original order of a list but present it in a sorted order, you can use the #space
+		- To maintain the original order of a list but present it in a sorted order, you can use the #ñspace
 		- -
 		- -
-		- F-strings were first introduced in Python 3.6 #space
+		- F-strings were first introduced in Python 3.6 #ñspace
 		- -
 		- -
 		- Show an alphabetically ordered list named cars.
 Make this change temporal. #card
 			- print(sorted(cars))
 		- -
 		- -
 		- Sometimes you won't know the position of the value you want to remove from a list.
-If you only know the value of the item you want to remove, you can use the #space
+If you only know the value of the item you want to remove, you can use the #ñspace
 		- -
 		- -
-		- Python programmers use all capital letters to indicate a variable should be treated as a constant and never be changed #space
+		- Python programmers use all capital letters to indicate a variable should be treated as a constant and never be changed #ñspace
 		- -
 		- -
 		- Make the order of the list cars inverse. #card